 If the mix is planned for fall forage use, plant in August at heavier seeding rates (up to 130 lbs/A).
-In spring, cut annual ryegrass and crimson clover for baleage (mid to late April).
+In spring, cut annual ryegrass and crimson clover for baleage, prior to head/flower emergence.

-- Good mix to prevent erosion-ryegrass and clover overwinter - A nutrient catch crop, nutrient scavenger, and nitrogen fixer - Annual ryegrass's deep roots break up soil compaction, add organic matter, and scavenge nutrients
+- Good mix to prevent erosion-ryegrass and clover overwinter. - A nutrient catch crop, nutrient scavenger, and nitrogen fixer. - Annual ryegrass's deep roots break up soil compaction, add organic matter, and scavenge nutrients